seanpmaxwell/Typescript-Best-Practices/README.md

   - **service:** business logic (server-side) or API calls (client-side)
     -  Server-side, the service-layer can call the persistence layers **BUT SHOULD NEVER CALL THEM DIRECTLY**.
 They should do this indirectly through the repo/infrastructure layers.
   - **operations (suffix `Ops`):** business-logic (client-side only)
+  - **cronjobs:** logic which runs at intervals (server-side only)
   - **controller:** handle incoming requests from the client (server-side)
   - **middleware:** logic typically passed to the framework to format/validate incoming requests

+*~Not established conventions but what I like to do~*:
+  - Only services (files appended with `Service`) layer can talk to the persistance layers and contain business logic.
+  - **auxilliary-services** (`...Service.aux.ts`): Auxilliary services can contain business logic and talk to other persistance layers but **CANNOT** be called by the controller-layers.
+Only the primary service layer file for a domain called be called by the controller: i.e. `UserService.ts` (called by the controller), `UserAssetService.aux.ts` fetching user avatars which requires calling the repo-layer and binary-storage handler.
+This helps to keep your architecture clean by creating a single entry point for controllers.
+  - **static auxilliary-services** (`"...".saux.ts`): These can contain business logic but are not allowed to talk to any persistance-layers. `.saux.ts` files are useful for large features where separating the static business logic out makes sense to keep other service files clean.
+Don't put your business logic in files marked `...Utils.ts` or under `utils/` folders.
+Try to keep utility files/functions for more generic non-application specific logic.
+Also, for `saux` files you leave off the `...Service` suffix if the file name can demonstrate clear intentent without it.

 Use **layer-based** based architecture for simple (single developer) applications:
   - Easier mental map